Fermi Liquid near a q=0 Charge Quantum Critical Point: Quasiparticle residue and effective mass within RPA

 \section{Quasiparticle residue $Z$ and effective mass $m^*$ within RPA}

 For a generic Fermi liquid, fermionic propagator at $T=0$ at small $\omega_m$ and $k \approx k_F$ is

-In this section we compute $Z$ and $m^*/m$ using Fermi liquid form of $G(K)$ and RPA forms of the effective interaction and the vertex function.
+In this section we compute $Z$ and $m^*/m$ using Fermi liquid form of $G(K)$ and RPA form of the effective interaction.
 We do computations in two ways: by evaluating fermionic self-energy and by using Eq. (\ref{eq:1}).
 We show that the results do not match.
 In the next section we argue that to restore the equivalence one needs to evaluate the vertex function $\Gamma$ beyond RPA.